 May: St. John, U. S. Virgin Islands

-This could be a trip to explore U. S. Virgin Islands National Park on the island of St. John.
+We're planning to explore U. S. Virgin Islands National Park on the island of St. John!
 The best time to visit is May, between the busy Winter season and hurricane season.
-We'd probably spend a little time on adjacent St. Thomas Island as well.
+We'll spend some time on adjacent St. Thomas Island as well.
 Top snorkeling spots appear to be Henley Cay, Watermelon Cay, Salt Pond, and Trunk Bay with it's underwater snorkel trail!
 And we may also visit Phantasea Botanical Garden, the 99 steps to Blackbeard's Castle, take a skyride to Paradise Point, and relax on Magens Bay Beach.
 We may even do another zipline!

 Barcelona (La Sagrada Familia, Park Guell, Casa Batllo, Palau Nacional), Madrid (Palacio Real, Plaza de la Villa, Parque del Buen Retiro, Caixa Forum Museum vertical garden, and the La Latina and Chueca neighborhoods), Toledo (the Cathedral, Iglesia de San Ildefonso, Iglesia se Santo Tome, Monasterio San Clemente), Granada (La Alhambra), and Seville (Alcazar, Cathedral, Parque de Maria Luisa, Santa Cruz neighborhood, Casa de la Memoria).

 May - June: British Isles